autokey/autokey/Emitting-Keyboard-Events.md

 Whenever possible, put whatever you want to emit into a string, load it into the clipboard `clipboard.fill_clipboard("my string, optionally with multibyte characters in it")`, and then paste it using `keyboard.send_keys("<ctrl>+V")`.
 This will almost always work and avoids a bunch of other problems.

-Note: Need to add some text from #547 here.

 With phrases, always start with the Paste using clipboard (Ctrl+V) option unless your phrase needs to include macros such as `<cursor>` or active keys that the application has to respond to directly like arrow keys.

 I've never quite figured out what `keyboard.fake_keypress()` is for, but it's worth trying when nothing else works.